deepanshs/csdmpy/docs/source/startFromScratch/new_dependent_variables.rst

     ...     'components': [np.arange(100)]
     ... }

-where the components are listed as the value of the components keyword.
+where the components are listed as the value of the :attr:`csdmpy.dependent_variables.DependentVariables.components` keyword.

 .. note::
     The value of the components attribute is listed as a list of numpy array.
-    In csdfpy, the first dimension is reserved for the components.
+    In csdmpy, the first dimension is reserved for the components.
 Since this example has only one component, we specify it as a list of numpy array.
     Alternatively, one could also assign
     ``np.arange(100).reshape(np.newaxis, 100)`` as the value of the components attribute.

-To add a dependent variable to the ``new_data`` instance, use the :meth:`~csdfpy.csdm.CSDModel.add_dependent_variable` method as
+To add a dependent variable to the ``new_data`` instance, use the :meth:`~csdmpy.csdm.CSDM.add_dependent_variable` method as

 .. doctest::